Inuvik NWT Travel Guide

 - Drop in at some of the stores to browse and talk to locals.

-Inuvik enjoys 56 days of 24 hours of daylight (from late June, July and part of August).
+Inuvik enjoys 56 days of 24 hours of daylight (from late June to July, and part of August).
 As great as this may sound, there is the month of December when Inuvik has 30 days without sunlight.

-When I took a plane to Tuktuyaktuk on the Beaufort Sea a day later, the sun was out with beautiful blue skies and we had reasonable warm temperatures.
+When I took a plane to Tuktuyaktuk on the Beaufort Sea a day later, the sun was out with beautiful blue skies and we had reasonably warm temperatures.

 Places to Stay